 Part buy - part rent provides the security of home ownership.
 Home Reach can help you open the door to a house you can permanently call home.
-For a younger generation, part buy – part rent offers hope of owning a dream home and freeing them from the permanent rent trap!
+For a younger generation, part buy – part rent offers hope of owning a dream home and frees people from the permanent rent trap!

 Home Reach gives you the freedom for home improvements.
-Rented properties often restrict your ability to make improvements, making it feel like you’re never really settled. —but with Home Reach properties, you can decorate and even transform existing spaces in a way that reflects your own tastes, truly making your house a home.
+Rented properties often restrict your ability to make improvements, making it feel like you’re never really settled.
+However, with a Home Reach property you can decorate and even transform existing spaces in a way that reflects your own tastes, truly making your house a home